 Erika Polmar: Founder, Event Producer, Chief Dishwasher

 Erika has been building things for as long as she can remember -- first with Crystal Climbers and now through technology or a good old-fashioned handshake.
-Erika has spent the last 20+ years in positions ranging from Santa's Helper to pink-slip wielding acquisition manager to corporate spy.
-Somewhere in the midst of all that Plate & Pitchfork began as a summer project and nine years later, Erika is still building.
+She has spent the last 20+ years in positions ranging from Santa's Helper to pink-slip wielding acquisition manager to corporate spy.
+Somewhere in the midst of all that Plate & Pitchfork began as a summer project and a decade later, Erika is still building.
 Plate & Pitchfork has allowed her to hone a funky blend of culinary, technology and marketing expertise, while developing a keen awareness and understanding of the issues facing both the culinary & agricultural communities.
 She puts these skills to the test every day as she builds Plate & Pitchfork from a simple farm dinner series to an organization that brings complex issues to the fore so that together, as a community, we can create a healthy, economically viable and delicious place to live.
 When she's not washing dishes, supporting her friends in creating sustainable and just food systems, you'll find Erika and her rambunctious labrador baking, hiking, star gazing and foraging.